Brooks377/leftside_teamproject/proposal.md

-# BELOW IS A TEMPLATE, DELETE BEFORE SUBMISSION
+# BELOW IS THE TEMPLATE, DELETE BEFORE SUBMISSION

 ## Research Question